Casyoo/poisePMS/README.md

   Do not hesitate to contact me.
 Licence
 Copyright [2023] [C.Struwig]

+### Credits and references
+All credit and references for this project can be found at the end of the Main.java file.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at